Jagan9931/Jagan9931/README.md

 - 👋 Hi, I’m @Jagan9931
 - 👀 I’m interested in computer coding
-- 🌱 I’m currently learn css
+- 🌱 I’m currently learn JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...